SlimerDude/afDuvet/readme.md

 ## Overview

 *Duvet is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
 Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

-Something soft and comfortable to wrap your Javascript up in!

-`Duvet` provides a means to inject HTML into you web page after its been rendered.
+`Duvet` provides a means to inject HTML into you web page after its been rendered, but before it is streamed to the browser.

 `Duvet` also provides a wrapper around [RequireJS](http://requirejs.org/) giving you clean dependency management for your Javascript libraries.

+#### Why Duvet?

-> Using AMD modules is like having an IoC for Javascript!
-It gives you a warm, fuzzy feeling all over so I called it...
+Embracing RequireJs and AMD modules is like having an IoC for Javascript; and using it gives you a warm, fuzzy feeling all over!

 ## Install

 Install `Duvet` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):